FluxML/Flux.jl/docs/src/models/recurrence.md

 ```

 !!! warning "Use of map and broadcast"
-    Mapping and broadcasting operations with stateful layers such as the one we are considering are discouraged,
+    Mapping and broadcasting operations with stateful layers such are discouraged,
     since the julia language doesn't guarantee a specific execution order.
     Therefore, avoid
     ```julia